rach-db/secleaf-q2-ctf-2026/forensics/important.md

 ---

-## Initial Analysis
+# First Impressions

-The challenge provided a file that appeared normal during initial inspection.
+The challenge provided a file that looked completely normal during initial inspection.

-Basic enumeration was performed first:
+So I started with the usual basic enumeration steps:

 ```bash
 file <challenge_file>